Chandan-M-N/web3db_reloaded/access_control/README.md

 You can import access_control.py to your program and call the function add_policy() and evaluate_policy().
 This is the same thing as calling the smart contract APIs.

 Make sure you have created the .env file with at least the following properties:
-1. Create a `.env` file in the root directory with the following:

    ```
    INFURA_API_KEY=your_infura_api_key
    PRIVATE_KEY=your_wallet_private_key